particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

   * Embedded Particle EtherSIM (B404X)
   * Requires Device OS 2.3.0 LTS (or later) or 3.2.0 (or later)

-#### Features - B402, B404

- * u-blox SARA-R410M-02B or R410M-03 LTE modem (B402, B404)
-  * The B402 and B404 have been deprecated, replacement is the B404X.
-See the [Supply Secure FAQ](/reference/product-lifecycle/supply-secure-faq/) for more information.
-  * LTE Cat M1 module
-  * Support for United States, Canada, and Mexico only
-  * 3GPP Release 13 LTE Cat M1
-  * Cat M1 bands: 2, 3, 4, 5, 8, 12, 13, 20, 28
-  * Embedded Particle EtherSIM (B404)
-  * Embedded Particle SIM (B402)

 <sup>1</sup> Not all bands enabled in software by default